sippsolutions/reCAPTCHA/README.md

 Donations are greatly appreciated: https://www.paypal.me/sippert

 ## Example for ajax actions
-When you use reCAPTCHA for ajax-based actions, you probable want to avoid the redirect.
+When you use reCAPTCHA for ajax-based actions, you probably want to avoid the redirect.

-Simple define a new event in your `config.xml`, node config > global > events:
+Simply define a new event in your `config.xml`, node config > global > events:

 ```
 <sippsolutions_recaptcha_redirect_before>